-Title Facilitating Learning and Development Activities Level for Individuals Three Credit Value 5 Guided Learning Hours (GLH) 35 OCN NI Unit Code CBF029 Unit Reference No L/618/4792 e learner to understand how to support individuals to plan, take part in and evaluate learning or develo Learning Outcomes Assessment Criteria Understand the role of learning and development activities in meeting individual needs.
+Title Facilitating Learning and Development Activities for Individuals Level Three Credit Value 5 Guided Learning Hours (GLH) 35 OCN NI Unit Code CBF029 Unit Reference No L/618/4792 Unit purpose and aim(s): This unit will enable the plan, take part in and evaluate learning or develop earner to understand how to support individuals to ment activities in a range of settings.
+Learning Outcomes Assessment Criteria Understand the role of learning and development activities in meeting individual needs.
 1.1.
 Explain the benefits to individuals of engaging in learning or development activities.
 1.2.
 Compare and contrast the purpose different learning or development activities in which individuals may participate.
 1.3.
 Explain how individual needs and preferences may influence how learning and development activities are accessed or delivered.
 Be able to identify learning and development activities to meet individual needs and preferences.
 2.1.
 Demonstrate how to effectively support an individual communicate their goals, needs and preferences regarding learning or development activities.
 2.2.
 Demonstrate how to effectively access and provide the individual and others with information on possible learning or development activities.
 2.3.
 Evaluate the benefits to the individual of tailor-made activities compared to other learning or development opportunities.
 2.4.
 Demonstrate how to work effectively with the individual and others to agree learning or development activities appropriate to the individual.
 Be able to plan learning and development activities with individuals.
 3.1.
 Summarise factors that may affect the way a programme of learning or development activities is implemented and supported.
 3.2.
 Demonstrate how to work effectively with the individual and others to develop a plan for implementing the programme of activities.
 3.3.
 Assess risks associated with the planned programme of activities in line with agreed ways of working.
 Be able to prepare resources or equipment and minimise risks associated with learning and development activities.
 4.1.
 Demonstrate how to effectively source or prepare resources or equipment needed for the learning and development activity.
 4.2.
 Explain how resources or equipment might be adapted to meet the needs of an individual.
 4.3.
 Demonstrate how to effectively support the individual to prepare for an activity so as to minimise risks and maximise their participation.
 4.4.
 Demonstrate how to prepare the environment so that the activity can be carried out safely and effectively.

 5. Be able to facilitate learning and development activities with individuals.
-5.1.
-Summarise own role in facilitating a given activity. development detivities with individuals.
 5.2.
+5.3.
+Summarise own role in facilitating a given activity.
 Demonstrate how to effectively carry out agreed role in facilitating activity identified in AC5.1.
-5.3.
 Demonstrate how to effectively support the individual to engage with activity identified in AC5.1 in a way that promotes active participation.
-5.4.
-Demonstrate how to encourage the individual to give feedback regarding activity undertaken including: a) how it is implemented b) the support provided c) content 5.5. d) enjoyment Demonstrate how to make adjustments to activity as required and in response to feedback.
+Demonstrate how to encourage the individual to give feedback regarding activity undertaken including: 5.5. a) how it is implemented b) the support provided c) content d) enjoyment Demonstrate how to make adjustments to activity as required and in response to feedback.
 6. Be able to evaluate and review learning and development activities.
-6.1.
+6.2.6.3.6.4.
 Demonstrate how to effectively gain agreement with the individual and others the process and criteria for evaluation of the activity and the support provided.
-6.2.
 Collate and present information in an appropriate format for evaluation.
-6.3.
 Use agreed criteria to evaluate the activity with the individual and others.
-6.4.
 Make recommendations for any required changes in the activity, its implementation, the support provided and content.
-6.5.
 Explain the importance of recognising progress achieved through a learning or development activity.